DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - **Privacy by design (PbD)**: a guideline to integrate privacy protections into products during the earliest design phase rather than tacking it on at the end of development
         - Same overall concept as "security by design" or "integrated security" where security is an element of design and architecture of a product starting at initiation and continuing through the software development lifecycle (SDLC)
         - There are 7 recognized principles to achieve privacy by design:
-            - Proactive, preventative: think ahead and design for things that you anticipate might happen
+            - ✏️ Proactive, preventative: think ahead and design for things that you anticipate might happen
-            - Default setting: make private by default, e.g. social media app shouldn't share user data with everybody by default
+            - ✏️ Default setting: make private by default, e.g. social media app shouldn't share user data with everybody by default
-            - Embedded: build privacy in; don’t add it later
+            - ✏️ Embedded: build privacy in; don’t add it later
-            - Full functionality, positive-sum: achieve both security and privacy, not just one or the other
+            - ✏️ Full functionality, positive-sum: achieve both security and privacy, not just one or the other
-            - Full lifecycle protection: privacy should be achieved before, during and after a transaction.
+            - ✏️ Full lifecycle protection: privacy should be achieved before, during and after a transaction.
 Part of this is securely disposing of data when it is no longer needed
-            - Visibility, transparency, open: publish the requirements and goals; audit them and publish the findings
+            - ✏️ Visibility, transparency, open: publish the requirements and goals; audit them and publish the findings
-            - Respect, user-centric: involve end users, providing the right amount of information for them to make informed decisions about their data
+            - ✏️ Respect, user-centric: involve end users, providing the right amount of information for them to make informed decisions about their data
 - 3.1.10 Trust by verify
     - **Trust but verify**: based on a Russian proverb, and no longer sufficient; it's the traditional approach of trusting subjects and devices within a company's security perimeter automatically, leaving an org vulnerable to insider attacks and providing intruders the ability to easily perform lateral movement
 - 3.1.11 Shared responsibility 🔥
     - **Shared responsibility**: the security design principle that indicates that organizations do not operate in isolation
-        - Everyone in an organization has some level of security responsibility
+        - ✏️Everyone in an organization has some level of security responsibility
-        - the job of the CISO and security team is to establish & maintain security
+        - ✏️the job of the CISO and security team is to establish & maintain security
-        - The job of regular employees to perform their tasks within the confines of security
+        - ✏️The job of regular employees to perform their tasks within the confines of security
-        - The job of the auditor is to monitor the environment for violations
+        - ✏️The job of the auditor is to monitor the environment for violations
-        - When working with third parties, especially with cloud providers, each entity needs to understand their portion of the shared responsibility of performing work operations and maintaining security.
+        - ✏️When working with third parties, especially with cloud providers, each entity needs to understand their portion of the shared responsibility of performing work operations and maintaining security.
 This is often referenced as the **cloud shared responsibility model**
-        - Organizations are responsible to their stakeholders for making good security decisions in order to sustain the organization.
+        - ✏️Organizations are responsible to their stakeholders for making good security decisions in order to sustain the organization.
-        - As we become aware of new vulnerabilities and threats, we should consider it our responsibility (if not our duty) to responsibly disclose that information to the proper vendor or to an information sharing center.
+        - ✏️As we become aware of new vulnerabilities and threats, we should consider it our responsibility (if not our duty) to responsibly disclose that information to the proper vendor or to an information sharing center.

 - 3.1.12 Secure Access Service Edge (SASE)
-    - **SASE**: A design philosophy closely related to Zero trust Network Architecture.
-Brings together networking and security functions and delivers them as an integrated cloud service.
+    - **SASE**: A design philosophy closely related to Zero trust Network Architecture. 🔥Brings together networking and security functions and delivers them as an integrated cloud service.
     - Described as Gartner in 2019 as a networking model that merges traditional WAN managment and security capabilites into a unified whole
-    - It is built, implemented and managed  using cloud-native architectures.
+    - It is built, implemented and managed  using 🔥cloud-native architectures.
 It is a responde to the the edge-centric trends in mobility, cloud, SD-WAN and the internet of things.
 It is WAN implmentation in the world of hybrid and public cloud.
 SASE compnents include:
      - Firewall services
      - secure web gateway
      - anti-malware services